mhalbrook/truly-infrastructure/readme.md

 ### Updating the Message
 By default, the application will print the message "Hello Truly!". this message is passed to the application via an Systems Manager Parameter.
 We can update the parameter to present a new message and redeploy the Fargate Service without making any adjustments to the application code or the Docker commands that initialize the container.

 * ** Note: the below AWS CLI command assumes the use of the *Default* AWS Profile for authentication.
-To use a Custom Profile, add *--profile <custom-profile>* to the command where <custom_profile> is the name of the name of the Custom profile.
+To use a Custom Profile, add *--profile {{custom-profile}}* to the command where {{custom_profile}} is the name of the name of the Custom profile.

 To update the message, run the following command from your terminal:

-                aws ssm put-parameter --name "/appconfig/MESSAGE" --value "<Your Message>" --overwrite --region us-east-1
+                aws ssm put-parameter --name "/appconfig/MESSAGE" --value "{{Your Message}}" --overwrite --region us-east-1

-where <your message> is the message that you would like the application to present.
+where {{your message}} is the message that you would like the application to present.

 Then, re-deploy the Fargate Service by running the following command: